 Interested

-This is the stage where the customer starts to show real interest in what you are selling by exploring your product/services in detail.
-Usually, it's after attending a webinar, watching a sales video or filling out a form for a strategy session with you.
+This is the stage where the customer starts to show real interest in what you are selling by exploring your products/services in detail.
+Usually, this happens after attending a webinar, watching a sales video, or filling out a form for a strategy session with you.

 Decided

-When the customer has decided that he or she wants to buy what you are selling, the customer is going to contact your salesperson or click an Add To Cart button on your website to take action with you.
+When the customer decides to buy what you are selling, he or she will contact your salesperson or click an Add To Cart button on your website to take action.

 Won / Lost